Child protection in England Reporting your concerns about a child

 We believe that where professionals cover up crimes against children by consciously failing to report known abuse of a child this should be an offence.

-Whether any failure to report suspected child abuse should be criminalised is more contested territory.
+Whether any failure to report suspected child abuse should be mandated is more contested territory.
 We have looked at other countries and have not seen convincing evidence that this automatically keeps children safer.
-Indeed, there is evidence that such systems can lead to over reporting, which makes identification of children at risk harder and action to protect them less swift.

 Our Exploring the case for mandatory reporting (PDF, 612KB) paper presents a summary of the discussion at a roundtable of stakeholders.
 The focus of the roundtable was to explore how a form of mandatory reporting might work.
 These discussions were not in any way conclusive: the paper draws on individual views expressed around the table and does not pretend to represent any definitively shared view.
 We hope this paper will contribute to the debate of this complex issue.